deep-security/ansible/deep-security-agent/README.md

 ## Requirements

 All of the tasks in this repository require a working Deep Security infrastructure.
 The key component is the Trend Micro Deep Security Manager.
-The agents (which these playbooks help you manage) do the heavy lifting but the manager gives the marching orders.
+The Deep Security Agents (which these playbooks help you manage) do the heavy lifting but the Deep Security Manager gives the orders.

 There are no specific technical requirements beyond a standard Ansible deployment.